KColangelo/Double-ML-Continuous-Treatment/README.md

 used in the paper are saved as "beta.png" and "theta.png".

 ## Additional Code Files <a name="additional-files"></a>
-Additional files are in the folder "CL2020".
-CL2020 was created as a module to be imported into the simulation and empirical application files.
-Within the folder are 4 files:
+Additional files are in the folder "Supplement".
+Supplement was created as a module to be imported into the simulation and empirical application files.
+Within the folder are 5 files:

 -dgp.py defines the data generating process used in the simulations<br />
 -estimation.py is where we define the class which describes the main estimator, defined as DDMLCT.
- After importing CL2020, we can initialize a DDMLCT object by calling CL2020.DDMLCT(model1,model2).<br />
+ After importing Supplement, we can initialize a DDMLCT object by calling Supplement.DDMLCT(model1,model2).
+ We additionally define a subclass of DDMLCT called "NN_DDMLCT" which is used for the new neural network implementation described in Colangelo and Lee (2021)<br />
 -file_management.py defines a function which we use to help organize the file structure of the output<br />
 -models.py defines the neural network models we use in both the simulations and empirical application.
 For other models (lasso and random forest) we use the models form sklearn directly.
+-rgrf.py uses rpy2 to call the generalized random forest R package

 ## Simulation Results Files <a name="sim-names"></a>
 In the simulation folder, we save files with names that denote choice of c,n,L, and ml method.
 For example: dgp_c0.5_lasso_L1_N500.csv means this is a file corresponding the DGP in the simulations, with c=0.5, ml=lasso, L=1, and n=500.
-After these are compiled into the concise results using simulation_results.py, the results are save in table_raw.xlsx.
+After these are compiled into the concise results using simulation_results.py, the results are saved in table_raw.xlsx.
 To get the exact formatting as in the paper, copy the values into dgp_table.xlsx.

 ## Empirical Application Files <a name="emp-files"></a>